 Fig. 5.
 Plugins

-The expression "#0D" means that the each line ends with the <CR> ASCII character.
-If it will not work you may try "#0A" (ASCII <LF>).
+The expression "#0D" means that each line ends with the <CR> ASCII character.
+If it does not work you may try "#0A" (ASCII <LF>).
 Leave other parser settings unchanged.

 Fig. 6.
 ASCII Data Parser